wavesgroup/dispersion-of-short-waves/slides/title.md

 * True even in absence of wave growth or dissipation
 * Well studied but not yet fully understood
 * Important for:
-  - Remote sensing
+  - Remote sensing (e.g. EM return from Bragg waves carry information about long waves)
-  - Numerical wave prediction
+  - Numerical wave prediction (e.g. can different wave bands be treated independently in wind input functions?)
 </section>